 Does a small business need a marketing strategy?

-Now That You Know You Need a Strategy...
-How To Get Started:
+So Now You Know You Need a Marketing Strategy.
+Let's Get Started:

-- Create and maintain a reputation as an authority in your industry
+- Build a reputation as someone with knowledge and authority in your industry

 - And so on

-- All three kids are in different extracurriculars
+- All three kids are in different extracurricular activities

 - Peggy volunteers twice a week with a local nonprofit

-When Peggy needs her HVAC repaired, she doesn't want to wait around all day.
-She needs the repair done now and by someone who will do it right the first time.
-Peggy is searching for a home services company that works around her busy schedule.
+When Peggy's heat suddenly stops working during a cold snap in January, she can't wait around all day.
+She needs the repair done now, and by someone who will do it right the first time.
+She's willing to pay a little more for the convenience of the HVAC company working around her schedule.